Yufei-L/2019-431/README.md

 # 2019-431

+Welcome!
 PQHS 431 is the first part of a two-semester sequence (PQHS 431-432) taught by Professor Thomas Love in the Department of Population and Quantitative Health Sciences at Case Western Reserve University.
+Everything that Professor Love will provide to help you with the course will appear on this website.

-Welcome!
 The class will be held on Tuesdays and Thursdays from 1:00 - 2:15 PM in Room E321-323 of the Robbins Building at the CWRU School of Medicine, starting on 2019-08-27.

 ## What Must I Do Before the First Class at 1 PM on August 27?